Python API

 Batch Read #

 TableRead interface provides parallelly reading for multiple splits.
-You can set 'max-workers': 'N' in catalog_options to set thread numbers when reading splits. max-workers is 1 by default, that means TableRead will read splits sequentially if you doesn’t set max-workers.
+You can set 'max-workers': 'N' in catalog_options to set thread numbers for reading splits. max-workers is 1 by default, that means TableRead will read splits sequentially if you doesn’t set max-workers.

 table = catalog.get_table('database_name.table_name')